 This aralia native to the eastern U.S. is herbaceous and prefers fertile soil with sufficient moisture, sun or partial shade.
 The coarse, compound leaves are borne on stalks with clusters of tiny greenish-white flowers in summer followed by purple to black fruits.
-Useful in naturalizing or as a specimen in association with Astilbe, Geranium, Hosta or Ligularia.

 Product Description